 This evergreen perennial herb spreads via rhizomes and their feeding roots rely on a soil fungus for nutrient uptake.
-The flowers are hermaphrodite (have both male and female organs) which makes the plant self-fertile, although it still relies on insects for pollination.
-Loss and degradation of forest environments due to logging and development are the major threats to the plants’ survival.
+The flowers are hermaphrodite (have both male and female organs) which makes the plant self-fertile; although, it relies on insects for pollination.
+Loss and degradation of forest environments, due to logging and development, are the major threats to the plant’s survival.

-Pyrola elliptica is a small plant with a cluster of waxy green leaves growing at ground level and a single flower bearing stem with clusters of white flowers veined pink or green.
+Pyrola Elliptica is a small plant with a cluster of waxy green leaves growing at ground level and a single flower bearing stem with clusters of white flowers veined pink or green.
 The Pyrola group of plants produce a substance closely related to aspirin.
-As a result the leaves have been used as a covering for bruises and wounds to help reduce pain, hence their common name ‘Shinleaf’.
+As a result, the leaves have been used medicinally as a covering for bruises and wounds to help reduce pain, hence their common name ‘Shinleaf.’